 The waveform plots show variations in pressure on the cage floor.
 The 3-hour segment cannot display details of signals that change on the order of seconds, the resolution is too low to observe these signal dynamics.
 However, these plots show the average range of signal amplitudes over the block of time, which effectively presents the envelope of the signal.
 These plots are also useful for identifying the occurrences of transient spikes that exceed this envelope.
 These plots complement the PSD, in that the PSD will typically average out the transients.
 If the transients are excessive over the period or there is one very large one, it could impact the PSD and give a misleading result by masking out the information in the noise floor.
 Isolated transients typically occur from slamming doors, nearby/heavy foot traffic, flipping switches, or cage/platform handling.
 Isolated/sparse transients will not significantly impact the performance of the sleep-wake detection.
-Occupied cages should show many transients as caused by the mouse alternating between active and resting states.

-Figure 12 shows typical plots from empty and occupied cages.
-Figures 12a and b show a low-level envelope from the ambient noise vibrations in the room with very mild transient peaks (not noticeably greater than the envelope outline).
+Figure 14 shows typical plots from empty and occupied cages.
+Figures 14a and b show a low-level envelope from the ambient noise vibrations in the room with very mild transient peaks (not noticeably greater than the envelope outline).
 The peak signal levels are mostly below 5 mV.
-These would be examples of setups based on their consistency at a low level.
-However, the relative noise power/level is better assessed in the PSD plots.
-Figure 12c shows an example of another good setup, however, there are a few transient spikes that exceed the envelope levels that are around 5 mV.
+The relative noise power/level is best assessed in the PSD plots.
+Figure 14c shows an example of another good condition; however, there are a few transient spikes that exceed the envelope levels that are around 5 mV.
 These spikes are 2 to 5 times greater than the envelope, but there are very few of them so they will not impact the sleep-wake decisions.
-Figure 12d shows a typical plot from a cage that is occupied.
+Figure 14d shows a typical plot from a cage that is occupied.
 The periods of activity are observed and often 100 times greater than the noise floor.
-The patterns in the low-level signals between the transient signal bursts, corresponding to active states, are not well observed in these plots because both the time and amplitudes axis are too large to provide the needed resolutions to see actual levels.
+The patterns in the low-level signals between the transient signal bursts corresponding to active states are not well observed in these plots because both the time and amplitudes axis are too large to provide the needed resolutions to see actual levels.
 However, the spectrogram plots are better scaled to bring out these lower levels to identify the critical respiration patterns that occur often during periods of low activity and sleep.